ThePhilgrim/MantaTail/README.md

 To start, please follow these steps:

-1. Fork the repository to your local machine
+1. Fork the repository and `git clone` it to your local machine
 2. Create a virtual environment and activate it
    - Mac/Linux: `python3 -m venv env` -> `source env/bin/activate`
    - Windows: `py -m venv env` -> `env\Scripts\activate`